 About me

-Previously, I was a visiting postdoc in SOLAR Lab at University of Massachusetts Amherst, advised by Prof. Mohammad Hajiesmaili, and a postdoctoral fellow in ANSR Lab at the Chinese University of Hong Kong (CUHK), advised by Prof. John C.S.
+Previously, I was a postdoctoral researcher in LIONS research group at Carnegie Mellon University, advised by Prof. Carlee Joe-Wong.
+Before that, I was a visiting postdoc in SOLAR Lab at the University of Massachusetts Amherst, advised by Prof. Mohammad Hajiesmaili, and a postdoctoral fellow in ANSR Lab at the Chinese University of Hong Kong (CUHK), advised by Prof. John C.S.
 Lui (IEEE/ACM Fellow).
 I received my Ph.D. degree from the Computer Science and Engineering Department at CUHK in 2022, proudly advised by Prof. John C.S.
 Lui.
 Prior to that, I received my bachelorβs degree with an honored rank (top 5%) from the University of Science and Technology of China (USTC) in 2017.

 My Research